Categories

 Social Network Registry Corporation Facebook Scam

-Social Network Registry Corporation Facebook scam is a phishing attempt that is particularly targeting the profiles of page admins.
-They have already contacted numerous people and thanks to the way their approach was, people were quick to detect their true nature.
+Social Network Registry Corporation Facebook scam is a phishing attempt, mainly targeting page admins’ profiles.
+They have already contacted numerous people, and thanks to their approach, people were quick to detect their true nature.

-At the time of publishing this post, the threats posed by this entity are neutralized.
-However, there are few important lessons to be learnt here.
-First and foremost, new hustles like this one shows how creative crooks will be in order to accomplish their end goals.
+When this post is published, the threats posed by this entity are neutralized.
+However, there are a few important lessons to be learned here.
+First and foremost, new hustles like this one show how creative crooks will be to accomplish their end goals.

 The incident also highlights the importance of educating the masses.
-More noticeably, it also shows how flawed the infrastructure is in most cases.
-While solutions to all the problems cannot be figured out in the near future, authorities and corporations must do their part in order to make the landscape better and safer for everyone.
+More noticeably, it also shows how poor the infrastructure is in most cases.
+While solutions to all the problems cannot be figured out shortly, authorities and corporations must do their part to make the landscape better and safer for everyone.

 To learn more about the incident, go over the following sections.